knpuniversity/behat/knpu/suites.md

 When you execute Behat, it uses the `default` suite unless you tell it which one to use with the `--suite` option.
 Try it with `--suite=commands` and then run `ls.feature`.
 Or you can use the `-dl` option to see only the definition lists associated with the contexts in that suite.
-Without `--suite`, we we see definitiosn for the default suite.
+Without `--suite`, we see definitions for the default suite.

 And yes, we can go *even* further by telling each suites which features belong to them.
 Under the `features/` directory, create two new directories called `commands` and `web` Let's organize: move `ls.feature` into `commands/` and the other four features into `web/`.
 Now, add a `paths` key to the `default` suite and set it to `[%paths.base%/features/web]`.
-`%paths.base` is a shortcut to the root of the project.
+`%paths.base%` is a shortcut to the root of the project.
 For the `commands` suite, do the same thing to point to `commands/`.

 Now, if you run the `default` suite, Behat knows to only execute the features in the